|Honorary President of the Awards:||Heston Blumenthal OBE|

 The Annual Awards of Excellence are launched in January each year.
 The first round is a paper entry which will be judged in February, with successful applicants going on to compete in semi-finals in March.
 The finals will be held in May and June.
 You can keep up to date with the current awards through the News section of this website and the Royal Academy facebook and twitter pages.

-The Annual Awards of Excellence 2016 is now OPEN for entries, click here to download the application form.
 You can keep up-to-date with the Annual Awards of Excellence 2016 by reading our News page and following us on Twitter @AcadCulArts #AAE2016.